Gdańsk Food Tour – A Delicious Introduction to Polish Cuisine

 Stop #1 – Beer and Starters: A Taste of Polish Hospitality

-Soon we descended into a cozy underground bar where we were presented with a beautiful charcuterie board.
-Alongside the usual cured meats, cheese & bread, there was a variety of pickled vegetables, alongside a paddle of craft beer.
+Our first stop took us down into a cozy underground bar, where we were presented with a beautiful charcuterie board.
+Alongside the usual cured meats, cheese & bread, there was a generous selection of pickled vegetables and a paddle of craft beer.

-Pickling is deeply rooted in Polish tradition, originally used to preserve vegetables for harsh winters.
-The tangy crunch of the pickled vegetables was the perfect accompaniment to the cured meats and cheese.
-This was a side of Polish food we hadn’t expected, and it was delicious!
+Pickling is deeply rooted in Polish tradition, once essential for preserving vegetables through harsh winters.
+The tangy crunch of the pickles balanced perfectly was the richness of the meats and cheeses.
+This was a side of Polish food we hadn’t expected -and it was delicious.

 Stop #2 – Vodka and Steak Tartare: Drinking Like a Local

-Next, Bart led us to a retro bar tucked away in a side street.
-The decor was straight out of the communist era – walls covered in old newspapers, black-and-white footage flickering on vintage TVs.
+Next, Bart led us to a retro bar tucked away in a quiet side street.
+The decor was straight out of the communist era – walls covered in old newspapers and black-and-white footage flickering on vintage TVs.

 This stop was all about vodka (wódka) and steak tartare (tatar wołowy).
-And none of that watered-down version with cola or lemon—this was vodka the way Poles drink it: straight, as a shot.
-Poles and Russians both claim to have invented vodka – a rivalry as fierce as the Australia vs. New Zealand debate over pavlova.
+And not the diluted stuff with cola or lemon—this was vodka the way Poles drink it: straight, as a shot.
+Poles and Russians both claim to have invented vodka – a rivalry as intense as the Australia vs. New Zealand debate over pavlova.

-Immediately after the vodka shot comes the steak tartare—a mix of raw minced beef, raw egg yolk, onion, and pickled cucumber, spread on bread.
-This was my first time eating raw meat and raw egg —going against all my training as a food technologist.
+Immediately after the vodka came the steak tartare — a bold mix of raw minced beef, raw egg yolk, onion, and pickled cucumber, served on bread.
+It was my first time eating raw meat and raw egg.
+I had to silence the little food safety officer in my head who was waving a red flag.
 But when in Rome… or in this case, Poland.

 Bart explained that the purpose of the steak tartare is to help you drink more vodka.
 Cheers – or Na zdrowie (pronounced nah zdrov-yeh) – to that!